Alba Marina Cotes

-Alba Marina Cotes Prado (Bogota, February 15 1959), is a Colombian chemist and biologist, known for her research on biological pest control In 2009, Cotes became the first Latin American woman in receive a Honoris Causa degree by the Swedish University of Agricultural Sciences.
+Alba Marina Cotes Prado (Bogota, February 15 1959), is a Colombian chemist and biologist, known for her research on biological pest control.
+In 2009, Cotes became the first Latin American woman in receive a Honoris Causa degree from the Swedish University of Agricultural Sciences.

 Biography

 Cotes finished a bachelor's degree in chemistry and biology at Free University of Colombia in 1980.
 Then, she started her graduate studies at Universidad of los Andes in 1982.
 She did graduate programs in food microbiology and industrial microbiology, followed by a master's degree in microbiology (1986).
 Cotes did also a master's degree in agricultural biotechnology in 1988 and a Ph.D in agricultural sciences focused on phytopathology in 1994, both at Gembloux Agro-Bio Tech in Belgium.
 In 2009, she received a Honoris Causa degree by the Swedish University of Agricultural Sciences.

 In 1994, Cotes started working at the Colombian Corporation for Agricultural Research (CORPOICA) as the Biotechnology Center director, where she started a research group focused on the development of pesticides for phytopathogen control in agriculture.
 In addition, she has been professor in multiple academic institutions in Colombia, such as Universidad of los Andes, Nueva Granada Military University, and Pedagogical and Technological University of Colombia.
 She has published more than one hundred papers in peer review journals, twenty books, and twelve book chapters.